 The GMAT is a standardized assessment required by top MBA schools to evaluate applicants.
 The exam measures your verbal, quantitative, analytical writing, and integrative reasoning skills.
 The GMAT is a good predictor of academic success in the MBA program.
 The GMAT is a requirement for all applicants and we will not consider applications without a GMAT score.
 Ideally, applicants will submit a minimum GMAT score of 550.
 It is recommended that you review the material prior to writing the test.
 Our GMAT institution code is 87G-MT-78.

-More information on the GMAT can be found here.
-In addition, for GMAT tips and advice, please visit the Alberta MBA Blog under Admissions Advice.
+More information on the GMAT can be found on their website.
+In addition, for GMAT tips and advice, please visit the Alberta MBA Blog.

 The Faculty of Extension at the University of Alberta currently offers a GMAT test preparation course.
 More information on the course and availability is available on the Faculty of Extension Website.